toadkarter/The-White-Chamber/README.md

 **Code**

 The code was written by me in consultation with the excellent [Unity documentation](https://docs.unity.com/).
 Where external sources were used, or if there is anything particularly unusual or noteworthy used from the Unity documentation, such code snippets are clearly marked as comments within the code.
-I would like to give particularly strong thanks to the [Brackeys YouTube channel](https://www.youtube.com/c/Brackeys) and the [GameDev.tv](https://www.gamedev.tv/) website for being invaluable resources when learning the Unity Engine,
+I would like to give particularly strong thanks to the [Brackeys YouTube channel](https://www.youtube.com/c/Brackeys) and the [GameDev.tv](https://www.gamedev.tv/) website for being invaluable resources when learning the Unity Engine.

+Finally, the JetBrains Rider IDE was very helpful in terms of suggesting interesting features of C# (such as LINQ) in order to make the code more readable.

 **3D Assets**